fbpx

 Located 47 kilometers (29 miles) east of Reykjavík, this is most visitors’ first stop on the Golden Circle, and for good reason.

 Thingvellir was Iceland’s first national park, and it is also recognized as a UNESCO World Heritage Centre.
-In addition to these titles, Thingvellir held an important role throughout history and has great geological importance.
+In addition to these titles, Thingvellir held an important role throughout history and has great geological significance.

-Thingvellir National Park throughout History
+History of Thingvellir National Park

 • Þingvellir translates to “parliament plains” because this was originally where lawmakers met to settle disputes and put laws into place.
 While these meetings took place outdoors instead of in a fancy building, this is actually recognized as the oldest parliament in the world.
 The first recorded meetings took place as early as 930 A.D., which was during the age of the Vikings.

-• In 1930, Thingvellir was established as Iceland’s first National Park.
+• In 1930, Thingvellir was established as Iceland’s first National Park

 • Thingvellir National Park was declared a UNESCO World Heritage Centre in 2004.